 Now, you need to take the time to assemble and start up your smoker.
 If you are not familiar with the device, be sure to follow your manufacturer’s directions.
 You will want to have your wood on standby as well.
 Slightly before when the smoker reaches the desired temperature, you will want to add in the wood.

 Ultimately, the flavor you decide to go with is your choice.
 When picking it, you just need to have a clear vision of how you will want the peppers to taste.
 For more smoke in your flavor, go with mesquite.
 The traditional, Mexican wood of choice for smoking peppers is pecan, though.
-You can also watch this video to find out even more about wood for smoking, especially for meat:

 4. Add on the Peppers